maneloutmoun/Certficates/README.md

 # Certfificates: 🏅
- This repository contains my certificates related to computer science and networking.
+This repository contains my certificates from different areas of technology and computer science.
 # Current certificates:
+- Cisco Networking Basics

- ⏳ Work in progress... new certificates loading!
+ - ⏳ Work in progress...
+More certificates are on the way!